Technical Deep Dives

 Source: Large Scale NAT Traversal Measurement Study, libp2p Hole Punching blog

-What Shurli has done (Phase 4C - shipped)
+What Shurli has done (through Phase 5 - shipped)

 | Optimization | Status |